Perlesvaux/express_cookbook/readme.md

 # Express cookbook!
 By the end of this tutorial you'll have a fully functional TODO List.
-App name on this example will be Roster, modeled as a roster of Individual objects.
+Web app will be modeled as a 'roster' of 'Individual' objects.

 ## ***First things first...***
 ### Installing **Node** and **npm** through **nvm**: